 2. Read the Summer Fellowship Requirements.

 3. Prepare a resume listing name, address, email, major, GPA, education (including relevant coursework), and other activities relevant to this application.
-Contact the Becker Career Center if you need help with this.
+Contact the The Career Center in Becker Hall if you need help with this.

 4. Prepare a Research Proposal of 2 pages or more in which you include the following information:

-Goals explaining what you hope to accomplish during the summer project.
+Personal Goals: explaining what you hope to accomplish during the summer project toward your own academic or career development (optional).

 5. Ask your faculty summer research advisor to complete a recommendation form for you.

 Please note that if your application is recorded, you will see the message “Your form was successfully submitted and your application responses have been emailed to your proposed summer research faculty advisor.
 They will need to submit a letter of recommendation to complete your application.
-Summer Research Fellowship decisions will be announced during final week of Winter term.”
-If you do not see this message, verify that the entries in your application were input correctly and resubmit your application.
+Summer Research Fellowship decisions will be announced early in the Spring Term. “ If you do not see this message, verify that the entries in your application were input correctly and resubmit your application.

 Directions for Faculty: